caliskate/modular-rag-assistant/README.md

    ```
 **user:**  tell me about football parties

-<br>**LLM response:**  I'm not able to answer that as the topic of football parties is not within my scope (football and its related activities, neuroscience, sign language AI research).
+**LLM response:**  I'm not able to answer that as the topic of football parties is not within my scope (football and its related activities, neuroscience, sign language AI research).
    ```

 # 7. Project Limitations